What gravel do I need for my fish tank?

 Aquarium gravel comes in all shapes, colours and sizes but some suit some fish better than others, while others may be unsuitable for certain types of fish, or aquarium use altogether.

-Freshwater or marine?
+Freshwater or marine aquarium sand?

-Freshwater tanks need freshwater sands and gravels, whereas saltwater tanks need marine substrates.
+Freshwater tanks need freshwater sands and gravels, whereas saltwater fish tanks need marine substrates.
 The main difference is that marine sands and gravels are made up of pieces of coral and shell, which raise the pH and calcium levels in the aquarium.
 They can also be quite sharp.

 Freshwater substrates mainly need to be inert, meaning that they don’t affect the pH or alkalinity of the water, or raise it to a level that makes most freshwater fish feel uncomfortable.

 The exception is with African Rift Lake Cichlids, which although strictly freshwater, thrive in hard alkaline water with a high pH.
-If you keep cichlids from Lake Malawi or Lake Tanganyika and live in a hard water area, any sand or gravel will do, but if your tap water is soft and you need a substrate that will raise pH, that’s the one time that you can use marine substrates in freshwater, or Rift Lake cichlid specific substrates like those from Caribsea.
+If you keep cichlids from Lake Malawi or Lake Tanganyika and live in a hard water area, any sand or fish tank gravel will do, but if your tap water is soft and you need a substrate that will raise pH, that’s the one time that you can use marine substrates in freshwater, or Rift Lake cichlid specific substrates like those from Caribsea.

 Sands and gravels come in a variety of colours from natural greys, beige and browns to black, blue, or even bright pink.
 Many catfish are camouflaged to blend in with natural colours so will feel much more at home over dull browns to match their skin.
 Dark gravel colours can enhance bright fish colours and black substrates can look striking, contemporary and attract less algae than light substrates.